 - Some companies offer multiple veneer models, designed specifically for occasional vs. daily wear, but TruSmile only has one model.

-With multiple models and shades to choose from, Brighter Image Lab offers more ways to customize your veneers than any other brand.
+With multiple models and shades to choose from, Brighter Image Lab’s veneers are highly customizable.
 They craft the veneers in small batches, so every product gets ample attention and their top-tier veneers receive hand-crafted detailing.
 Brighter Image Lab veneers cost more than their competitors, but those prices might be well worth it for anyone who prioritizes experience and customization.